weaveworks-guides/weave-net-legacy/kubernetes/coreos/azure/README.md

 For more information see the [Kubernetes Overview](http://kubernetes.io/v1.0/docs/user-guide/overview.html)

 This example demonstrates how a Weave network integrates with Google Kubernetes clusters on CoreOS in the Microsoft Azure cloud managment system.
-Weave implements simple and secure container networking across different hosts.

 ###Kube-proxy Service and the Weave Docker API Proxy